stephanos7/reddit-clone-angular-up-skilling/README.md

-# My Angular 4 up-skilling: Reddit-Clone App
+# My Angular 4 up-skilling.
+What have I learned by building a Reddit-Clone App
 *My learning lessons from this project based on the lessons from the NG-Book by Nate Murray et al. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.*
 ___
 1. Contract Definition with TypeScript
 2. Bind Inputs to Values
 3. Understand The Component Host
+4. Use Models
-4. Initiate Component Properties
+5. Initiate Class Properties
-5. Prevent Click Propagation
+6. Prevent Click Propagation
-6. Define Data Structures with Models
+7. Define Data Structures with Models
 ___

 ## 1. Contract Definition with TypeScript